zsx/r3/README.md

 It's important to mention that the features written by Saphirion and Atronix were added using a methodology driven more by customer needs vs. philosophical or language purity.
-Several of the features rely on an incomplete codec extension model in Rebol3, which was not clearly articulated...nor is it apparent what separation of concerns it set out to guarantee.
-Many other aspects--such as adding additional device ports--is not as decoupled or modular as it should be.
+Several of the features rely on an incomplete codec extension model in Rebol 3, which was neither clearly articulated, nor is it apparent what separation of concerns it set out to guarantee.
+Many other aspects -- such as adding additional device ports -- is not as decoupled or modular as it should be.

 Disclaimer aside, the features reflect concrete needs of the user base, and *have been used in deployment*.
 While the implementations may not be perfect,